‘Game Of Thrones’ Stars Kit Harington And Rose Leslie’s Engagement Predicted By Nicole Kidman?

-The Kit Harington and Rose Leslie engagement rumors have been making its rounds on the internet for quite awhile but it was just recently that it was finally confirmed to be true.
+The Kit Harington and Rose Leslie engagement rumors have been making its rounds on the internet for quite awhile, but it was just recently that it was finally confirmed to be true.
 The Game of Thrones co-stars have eventually taken their on-screen romance to off-screen, and now the couple is going to say “I do” soon.
-But did Nicole Kidman already knew the engagement will happen months before the news broke?
+But did Nicole Kidman already know the engagement will happen months before the news broke?

 Kit Harington and Nicole Kidman were guest stars on The Late Late Show with James Corden back in June and their topic quickly shifted to the actor’s love life.
-After learning that the Game of Thrones Season 7 star has already moved in with Rose Leslie, The Beguiled actress pressured the 30-year-old English actor to pop the question.
+After learning that the Game of Thrones Season 7 star has already moved in with Rose Leslie, the Beguiled actress pressured the 30-year-old English actor to pop the question.

-As much as he tried to play it cool and dodge the bullet with James Corden’s interrogation, Nicole Kidman’s straight to the point question finally made Kit Harington crumble.
+As much as he tried to play it cool and dodge the bullet with James Corden’s interrogation, Nicole Kidman’s straight-to-the-point question finally made Kit Harington crumble.
 When the wife of Keith Urban asked if he and Rose Leslie are getting married, the Game of Thrones Season 7 star was clearly surprised and all he could say at the time was “Oh, wow.”

 After James Corden and the audience roared with laughter, Nicole Kidman followed up her question with another statement that made Kit Harington blush.